 A proliferation of marestail, a weed that is resistant to multiple classes of chemistries.

-Overreliance on a single weed-control method causes resistant weeds to develop, jeopardizing a herbicide-tolerant system, as well as the ability to grow a crop in a specific field.
-Farmers then face the additional expenses needed for control, such as unplanned herbicide applications, more cultivation and manual removal.
+Over-reliance on a single weed-control method causes resistant weeds to develop, jeopardizing herbicide-tolerant systems and future planting.
+Growers then face additional expenses, such as unplanned herbicide applications, additional cultivation and manual removal.
 In some extreme cases, total crop loss is the ultimate cost.